stroiman/fspec/Readme.markdown

 ## Want to contribute? ##

-Awesome.
-By using FSpec and giving feedback on what could be improved, what works, and what doesn't, you have already contributed greatly.

-Feel like actually adding code?
-Hack away.
-One thing that could be really nice would be IDE integration, NCrunch in particular.
+Please.
+Contributers are greatly welcome.

+Feedback is also more than welcome.

-## Possible Future Changes ##
+## Stability ##

-As the FSpec tool is still quite new and haven't really been used in many projects (only a few of my own), there is a risk that the API could change.
+FSpec is stil in it's 0.x phase, so there is a risk that the API could change.

-The DSL for building examples and example groups have already undergone a big change, but I'm quite happy with the way it looks now.
-I don't expect any major changes to this, only minor additions, or possibly modifications to how meta data is applied to examples and example groups.

-I'm not currently happy with the matcher API, and I am experimenting with a new API that allows better support for composition, and custom matchers.
-So this could change.

-But you can use any assertion framework, e.g. unqoute, for matchers.
+However, both the example building DSL, and the matchers have undergone significant changes already, and I have reached a point where I am quite happy with most of it.

+So I believe that there should be no major changes to the API.

 ## General syntax ##